Implementation

 Projects must:

-• be reasonably expected to gain development approval under relevant legislation, if required, and to meet the performance outcomes in the State Development Assessment Provisions
+• be reasonably expected to be able gain development approval under relevant legislation, if required, and in particular, to meet the performance outcomes in the State Development Assessment Provisions;

 Ineligible projects

-Works solely for the protection of private property will not be eligible for funding, whether on private land or not.
+• works solely for the protection of private property, whether on private land or not

 Project assessment criteria